circuitdao/docs/docs/user-guide/recharge-auction.md

     * Statute index: 27
     * Statute name: ```STATUTE_RECHARGE_AUCTION_BID_TTL```
     * considerations: should be long enough to allow keepers to show up for the auction to achieve a competitive bidding process and minimize the amount of CRT that gets minted.
+* **Recharge Auction Maximum Bid Amount**
+    * Statute index: 29
+    * Statute name: ```STATUTE_RECHARGE_AUCTION_MAXIMUM_BID```
+    * considerations: should be large enough to allow the Treasury to be refilled at a reasonable rate. should be small enough to limit how much CRT can be minted in a single bid, protecting CRT holders from excessive dilution.